Krebrov001/Tower-of-Hanoi/README.md

 The GUI window will execute in full-screen, non-resizable mode to maximize the space for displaying disks.
 Note: there may be bugs attempting to run the program in a dual-monitor setup.

-The user can quit the program at any time without waiting for all th disks move onto the rightmost peg by hitting the 'Q' key or Ctrl-C.
+The user can quit the program at any time without waiting for all the disks move onto the rightmost peg by hitting the 'Q' key or Ctrl-C.